yalmip/yalmip.github.io/_posts/2016-09-16-debugginginfeasible.md

 ### Bisect you constraints

 Remove constraints, and see when it becomes feasible.
 In the end, this might be your only option to hone in on the problems in your code.
-You can do this either by commenting out parts in your code, or by indexing from the full set
+You can do this either by commenting out parts in your code, or by indexing from the full set.

 In the following example, we have a model with 11 constraints which is infeasible